melanomaWA – a place to come to for support

 The information on this website is designed to help you though your journey with melanoma.
 We provide information to help you learn about and understand more about melanoma.
-We provide you, and your family and friends, with support to help you take control of your emotions and feel more confident.
+We provide you, and your family, friends and carers, with support services to help you take control of your emotions and feel more confident.
 And, we can also talk to you about different services or helpful therapies that are available to you to help you feel better and improve your wellbeing.

 All this information is also contained within a Support Pack that can be mailed out or collected.
 It contains the same information as the website.
 If you would like a Support Pack, please email firstname.lastname@example.org or call us on Ph: 9322 1908.